AN EXPLANATION OF WHY MEDICATION-ASSISTED TREATMENT

 Okay, but what does that have to do with medication-assisted-treatment for opioid addiction?
 Well, we need to know one more thing about the addicted brain.
 Fairly quickly after a person begins abusing addictive drugs, and especially in the case if heroin and opioid pain pills, the brain makes adjustments.
 It recognizes the dangers, and it makes itself less sensitive.
 The brain turns many of it opioid receptors from outside the cells, it changes its proteins and even its DNA, all to lessen the drug’s effects.
 The result is what we call “tolerance.”
 That is, the drug user has to use more and more drug to get the same effect as before.
 Someone who began taking one or two opioid pain pills a day gets up to 20 pills a day.
 Someone who started on ¼ gram of heroin a day gets up to 2 grams a day.

 The really, really crucial thing to understand is this: These changes in the brain takes a lot of time to be reversed.
 When a longstanding heroin addict stops using heroin, even after the immediate withdrawal period, his or her brain is not back to normal.
 It’s not even CLOSE to being back to normal!
-In fact, it apparently takes at least six months for that brain to return to reasonably normal, based on a number of studies, including sophisticated brain scans.
+In fact, it takes at least six months for that brain to return to reasonably normal, based on a number of studies, including sophisticated brain scans.
 During the early weeks and months, the brain is seriously out of whack, and it pours out stress hormones such as ACTH and cortisol for quite some time.
 The result is cravings that can persist for many weeks after stopping the drug.
-(Interested to learn more about this “Broken Brain Syndrome?”
-Ask for our our blog specifically addressing this!)
+(Interested to learn more about the “Broken Brain Syndrome?”
+Check out our previous blog)

 Consider further the social and life situations that many heroin addicts find themselves in when they desire to quit heroin and get help.
 Many live in bad situations, perhaps with another active drug user or two in the household.
-They may have no friends who are not active drug users.
-They have little understanding of what it would take to become drug free.
-They’re not hooked up with addiction recovery counseling, which can take weeks to set up.
-They may have associated mental diseases that need to be addressed.
+They may have no friends who are non drug users.
+They may have limited understanding of what it would take to become (and stay) drug free.
+They’re not enrolled with addiction recovery counseling, which can take weeks to set up, and even more difficult to manage and maintain.
+They may have associated mental diseases that need to be addressed through additional psychiatric services outside of their addiction treatment providers.

 The likelihood of remaining drug free in such circumstances is low.
-That’s because, early on, physical cravings are strong and the addicts has insufficient resources and support to resist them.
+That’s because, early on, physical cravings are strong and the addicts may have insufficient resources and support to help resist them.

-It’s hard enough to face the truth about the consequences of one’s addictions, to come clean, to learn new ways of thinking, to learn how to deal with stress and painful feelings, to sometimes find a different place to live or escape bad friends and gain good ones, to engage in counseling groups and 12-step groups, to get a sponsor, to have mental and physical health issues addressed, and so forth.
+It’s hard enough to face the truth about the consequences of one’s addictions, to come clean, to learn new ways of thinking, to learn how to deal with stress and painful feelings, to sometimes find a different place to live or escape bad friends and gain good ones, to engage in counseling and self help strategies, to have mental and physical health issues addressed, and so forth.
 It’s hard enough to do all that and deal with intense cravings at the same time!

-Suboxone, and to a lesser extent Vivitrol, takes away the cravings, making it far easier for the opioid addicts to focus on recovery.
-Then, once recovery has taken hold, the medication can be slowly tapered and stopped.
-(The taper is gradual enough to avoid triggering brain stress and craving.)
-In a way, the medication is a lifeboat, keeping the addict from drowning until they are able to swim on their own.
+Suboxone, and to a lesser extent Vivitrol, takes away the cravings, making it far easier to focus on recovery.
+Then, once recovery started and remained maintained, the medication can be slowly tapered.
+(The taper is gradual enough to avoid triggering brain stress and cravings.)
+In a way, the medication is a lifeboat, taking them from the sinking ship to safe ground, while keeping the addict from drowning until they are able to swim on their own.

-How, then, does medication-assisted treatment, say with Suboxone, work exactly?
+How, then, does medication-assisted treatment with Suboxone work exactly?

-First of all, the medication provides what the brain is craving, but in a much safer way.
+First of all, the medication provides what the brain is craving, but in a much safer and controlled way.
 In the case of cigarette addiction, nicotine patches provide what the brain is craving, namely nicotine, but without the thousand or so cancer-causing and lung-damaging chemicals in cigarette smoke.
-In the case of heroin addiction, Suboxone provides an opioid, buprenorphine that’s vastly safer than heroin, and free from deadly contaminants.
+In the case of heroin addiction, Suboxone provides an opioid, buprenorphine that’s vastly safer than heroin, and free from deadly contaminants, prescribed by a doctor and monitored in an ongoing recovery effort with frequent office visits, therapy, urine drug screening, etc.

-So yes, we are substituting one drug for another, but we’re substituting a drug that is vastly safer, that blocks cravings during the most vulnerable time for relapse, and that enables the addict to focus on recovery.
-And we’re using that medication for only a limited period of time, until the addict is established in their recovery – after which we taper them off.
+So yes, we are substituting a controlled, prescription drug for an illicit, addictive and fatal street drug, but we’re replacing a drug that is vastly safer, that blocks cravings during the most vulnerable time for relapse, and that enables the person to focus on recovery.
+And we’re using that medication for only a limited period of time, until the addict is established in their recovery – after which we gradually taper them off.

-In our program, we keep our opioid addict patients on a higher dose during the beginning of their recovery, by which time a good recovery program is usually established.
+In our program, we keep our opioid addict patients on a comfortable dose during the beginning of their recovery, by which time a good recovery program is established.
 We then slowly taper the dose until they are completely off.
-Because the taper is gradual, the brain is able to make the adjustments back to a normal state without precipitating cravings.
+Because the taper is gradual, the brain is able to make the adjustments back to a normal state without precipitating cravings or instability.
 For those who stick with our program, the success rate is high.
 Most of our patients are completely off Suboxone by 18 months following the start of our treatment.

 We do not agree with that approach, and even though many people are happy to take medication alone forever, I don’t think doctors who give these people what they want are serving them very well.
 That’s because taking medication forever simply isn’t necessary, in our opinion.
 And if you don’t deal with the disease of addiction, the patient sooner or later is going to relapse on heroin or take other drugs.